quicwg/base-drafts/draft-ietf-quic-http.md

 ## Document Organization

-The HTTP/3 specification is split into seven parts.
-The document begins with a detailed overview of the connection lifecycle and key concepts:
+The following sections provide a detailed overview of the connection lifecycle and key concepts:

 - Connection Setup and Management ({{connection-setup}}) covers how an HTTP/3 endpoint is discovered and a connection is established.